-A randomized controlled clinical trial by van Nood, et al. (2013) found that infusion of donor feces was significantly more effective for the treatment of recurrent C. difficile infection than the use of vancomycin.
-Included in the study were patients who were at least 18 years of age and who had a life expectancy of at least 3 months and a relapse of C. difficile infection after at least one course of adequate antibiotic therapy (≥ 10 days of vancomycin at a dose of ≥ 125 mg four times per day or ≥ 10 days of metronidazole at a dose of 500 mg three times per day).
-C. difficile infection was defined as diarrhea (≥ 3 loose or watery stools per day for at least 2 consecutive days or ≥ 8 loose stools in 48 hours) and a positive stool test for C. difficile toxin.
+A randomized controlled clinical trial by van Nood and colleagues (2013) found that infusion of donor feces was significantly more effective for the treatment of recurrent CDI than the use of vancomycin.
+Included in the study were patients who were at least 18 years of age and who had a life expectancy of at least 3 months and a relapse of CDI after at least 1 course of adequate antibiotic therapy (greater than or equal to 10 days of vancomycin at a dose of greater than or equal to 125 mg 4 times per day or greater than or equal to 10 days of metronidazole at a dose of 500 mg 3 times per day).
+C. difficile infection was defined as diarrhea (greater than or equal to 3 loose or watery stools per day for at least 2 consecutive days or greate than or eqaul to 8 loose stools in 48 hours) and a positive stool test for C. difficile toxin.
 Available isolates were characterized by PCR.
-Investigators randomly assigned patients with recurrent C. difficle infection to receive one of three therapies: an initial vancomycin regimen (500 mg orally four times per day for 4 days), followed by bowel lavage and subsequent infusion of a solution of donor feces through a nasoduodenal tube; a standard vancomycin regimen (500 mg orally four times per day for 14 days); or a standard vancomycin regimen with bowel lavage.
-The primary end point was the resolution of diarrhea associated with C. difficile infection without relapse after 10 weeks.
+These investigators randomly assigned patients with recurrent CDI to receive 1 of 3 therapies: (i) an initial vancomycin regimen (500 mg orally 4 times per day for 4 days), followed by bowel lavage and subsequent infusion of a solution of donor feces through a naso-duodenal tube; (ii) a standard vancomycin regimen (500 mg orally 4 times per day for 14 days); or (iii) a standard vancomycin regimen with bowel lavage.
+The primary end-point was the resolution of diarrhea associated with CDI without relapse after 10 weeks.
 The study was stopped after an interim analysis.
 Of 16 patients in the infusion group, 13 (81 %) had resolution of C. difficile-associated diarrhea after the first infusion.
 The 3 remaining patients received a second infusion with feces from a different donor, with resolution in 2 patients.
-The investigators reported that resolution of C. difficile infection occurred in 4 of 13 patients (31 %) receiving vancomycin alone and in 3 of 13 patients (23 %) receiving vancomycin with bowel lavage (p < 0.001 for both comparisons with the infusion group).
-No significant differences in adverse events among the three study groups were observed except for mild diarrhea and abdominal cramping in the infusion group on the infusion day.
-After donor-feces infusion, patients showed increased fecal bacterial diversity, similar to that in healthy donors, with an increase in Bacteroidetes species and clostridium clusters IV and XIVa and a decrease in Proteobacteria species.
-An accompanying editorial (Kelly, 2013) stated that the study by van Nood et al. is an important confirmation of the efficacy of fecal microbiota transplant for recurrent C. difficile infection.
+The investigators reported that resolution of CDI occurred in 4 of 13 patients (31 %) receiving vancomycin alone and in 3 of 13 patients (23 %) receiving vancomycin with bowel lavage (p < 0.001 for both comparisons with the infusion group).
+No significant differences in adverse events among the 3 study groups were observed except for mild diarrhea and abdominal cramping in the infusion group on the infusion day.
+After donor-feces infusion, patients showed increased fecal bacterial diversity, similar to that in healthy donors, with an increase in bacteroidetes species and clostridium clusters IV and XIVa and a decrease in proteobacteria species.
+An accompanying editorial (Kelly, 2013) stated that the study by van Nood et al is an important confirmation of the efficacy of fecal microbiota transplant for recurrent CDI.

-Baddour (2013) commented that the findings of this study by van Nood, et al. will garner much attention and will likely increase the use of fecal transplantation (FT) in the treatment of recurrent C. difficle infection.
-These happenings, coupled with our increasing understanding of the gut microbiome, should markedly advance our understanding of the pathogenesis and treatment of C. difficile infection.
+Baddour (2013) commented that the findings of this study by van Nood et al will garner much attention and will likely increase the use of fecal transplantation (FT) in the treatment of recurrent CDI.
+These happenings, coupled with our increasing understanding of the gut microbiome, should markedly advance our understanding of the pathogenesis and treatment of CDI.